-You have your laptop open and ready.
-You need to answer some emails or complete a work assignment, but there’s no Wi-Fi in sight.
-This could end up being a frustrating situation, but there’s a simple workaround that can get you online in a jiffy.
+You have your laptop open and ready because you need to answer some emails or complete a work assignment, but there’s no Wi-Fi in sight.
+What could end up being a frustrating situation can be resolved with a simple workaround to get you back online.

 All you need is a device, either Apple or Android, with a cellular connection.
 The connections are slightly different depending on the device you use.